Ohio Invasive Plants Council

 Butomus umbellatus, flowering rush

-Celastrus orbiculatus, Oriental bittersweet
+Celastrus orbiculatus, Asian bittersweet

 Centaurea stoebe ssp. micranthos, spotted knapweed